 - child is partaking in any risk taking activity that is illegal and extreme in nature or poses a high risk to their safety, or the safety of somebody else.

-When to report wellbeing concerns to DHHS Child Protection
+When to report wellbeing concerns to the Department of Families, Fairness and Housing Child Protection

-In addition to reporting suspected abuse to appropriate authorities, you should contact DHHS Child Protection if you have significant protective concerns for the wellbeing of a child, but the parents are unable or unwilling to address or resolve these concerns.
+In addition to reporting suspected abuse to appropriate authorities, you should contact the Department of Families, Fairness and Housing (DFFH) Child Protection if you have significant protective concerns for the wellbeing of a child, but the parents are unable or unwilling to address or resolve these concerns.

 This includes all concerns that:

-- have a serious impact on a child's safety, stability or development (including abandonment, death or incapacity, extreme risk-taking behaviour, or harm to an unborn child- see Other reports to DHHS Child Protection below
+- have a serious impact on a child's safety, stability or development (including abandonment, death or incapacity, extreme risk-taking behaviour, or harm to an unborn child- see other reports to DFFH Child Protection below

 - are persistent and entrenched and likely to have a serious impact on a child's safety, stability or development